avbor/hassio-apps/telegram-bot-api/DOCS.md

 - **Platform Selection**: Try changing the platform (e.g., select Android or Desktop instead of "Other").

 #### Network and Environment
-- **Disable VPN/Proxy**: Telegram often blocks API registration from IP addresses it deems suspicious or public.
+- **Disable VPN/Proxy**: Telegram often blocks API registration from IP addresses it deems suspicious or public.\
+*And vice versa, enabling one may also help.*
 - **Incognito Mode**: Use your browser's private mode to rule out issues with old cache, cookies, \
   or extensions (especially ad-blockers).
 - **Change Network**: Switch from Wi-Fi to mobile data (or vice versa) to get a fresh IP address.